Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 Two practical consequences:

 - **Stops, not nodes, define the speed profile.** The vessel does not slow down for ordinary nodes, only for `Flags = 2` ones.
-A route with no stops at all cruises forever at `moveSpeed`.
+But a route with **no** `Flags = 2` node anywhere does *not* cruise at constant speed: with no stop to anchor the timetable the core falls back to keyframe 0, so the vessel decelerates to a dead stop at the end of every lap and accelerates away again.
+It simply never pauses, because no `Delay` applies.
+Genuinely constant motion is not achievable — put the unavoidable slow-down somewhere the player will not be looking.
 - **The total cycle time is derived, not configured.** There is no "period" column anywhere.
 Change the speed and the whole timetable shifts.